 Dilbert watched in awe as the bird left him there, stunned.
 After he could see it no more, he shook his head in disbelief, got to his feet and walked on.
 That’s all he needed, he thought, another random event to confuse him about his once simple life.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, AdenRossinniWrite a Review